 If you do only use HR or RPE, other metrics such as speed or Strava segment times will help you to determine your progress.
 But, how much data you want to track depends on how serious you are about your training, and how much of a budget you have.
 Although power meters are more expensive, power data is king when it comes to accuracy and tracking ability.

 Hopefully this article has taken some of the guesswork out of what these different metrics are and which ones you should use in your training.
 Luckily, on Spoked, you can use any of the three to get a tailored cycling training programme to you and your goals.
-Why not give it a try, there is a 14 day free trial?
-You can download it from the Apple and Google app stores.
-Or want to leverage the Spoked technology in your business?
+Why not give it a try, it's free to download and use on our Starter plan.
+You can download it from the Apple and Google app stores, and every new user will be given a free 30-day trial of our top tiered Pro plan.
+Want to leverage the Spoked technology in your business instead?
 Read more here.